faberf/datajuicer/README.md

 # Datajuicer Quickstart

-Datajuicer is a library that takes care of parallelism, caching and synchronization for dynamic and complex computations.
+Datajuicer is a library that takes care of parallelism, caching and synchronization for resource-intense, collaborative computations.

 ## Basic Example